lubojr/naucse.python.cz/lessons/beginners-en/variables/index.md

 > then after `#` there is one more space.

+There are many opinionated suggestions how often and where to use comments.
+These suggestions also depend on level of experience of programmers contributing to the project.

+Easiest way how to decide in the beginnings where/when to place comments and what should they contain is:

+Comment often and whenever you are not 100% sure about certain part of code that your future YOU in a few months will understand what it does and why.

 ## Input

-Finally, we learn how to improve the program so that we don't have to write the number in the program - and users can (in)put their own number.
+Finally, we will learn how to improve the program so that we don't have to write the number in the program - and users can (in)put their own number.

 Just like you used `print`, we will now use a different *function* to capture user input:
 We will explain the details later, for now, just remember these:

-* If you want to retrieve **a text(string)**, use:
+* If you want to retrieve **a text(string)** from the user, use:

   ```python
   variable = input('Enter some text: ')